What happened that day?

 1981 Police baton anti-tour protestors near Parliament

 While some of those marching later argued that the momentum of those behind had forced them forward, the police viewed this movement as a blatant refusal to obey orders to halt.
-Stunned protestors – some covered in blood – reeled away in horror and confusion.
-Chants of 'Shame, shame, shame' broke out and a group of the protestors swung back into the city, heading for the central police station to lay assault charges.
+Stunned protesters – some covered in blood – reeled away in horror and confusion.
+Chants of ‘Shame, shame, shame’ broke out and a group of protestors swung back into the city, heading for the central police station to lay assault charges.
 The nature of protest action and the policing of the tour had taken an irrevocable turn for the worse.

-While violence erupted outside New Zealand's Parliament, Prime Minister Robert Muldoon was in London to attend the wedding of Prince Charles and Lady Diana Spencer.
-That evening, many New Zealanders were glued to their TV screens to watch the happy couple take their vows, oblivious to the violent events unfolding in their capital city.
+While violence erupted outside New Zealand’s Parliament, Prime Minister Robert Muldoon was in London to attend the wedding of Prince Charles and Lady Diana Spencer.
+That evening, many New Zealanders were glued to their TV screens to watch the happy couple take their vows, oblivious to the violent events in their capital city.

 Image: still from film of Molesworth St protest